|Nutritional Guidelines (per serving)|

 - 1 gallon water

-- Salt to taste
+- Salt (to taste)

-Open the bodies and remove the gray, feathery gills and the sand sac from between the eyes.
+Open the bodies and remove the gray, feathery gills, and the sand sac from between the eyes.

-- Heat the oil in the stewpot and sauté the onions, celery, and carrots over medium-high heat for 3 to 4 minutes.
-Add the lobster and cook for another 2 to 3 minutes.
+Heat the oil in the stewpot and sauté the onions, celery, and carrots over medium-high heat for 3 to 4 minutes.

-- Add the garlic, fennel, and mushrooms, mix well and cook for another 2 to 3 minutes.
+Add the garlic, fennel, and mushrooms, mix well and cook for another 2 to 3 minutes.

 Mix well and cook until the alcohol largely burns off the wine, about 3 to 4 minutes.

-- Bring to a boil, then turn down to a simmer.
+Bring to a boil, then turn down to a simmer.
 Simmer gently for at least 90 minutes.
 Add salt to taste.

-- Cook until it tastes full-flavored and then strain.
+Cook until it tastes full-flavored and then strain.
 Do this by turning off the heat, then grabbing all the big chunks with tongs and tossing them in the trash.
 Strain the rest through a fine-meshed sieve with a piece of cheesecloth set inside it.

-- This will keep for up to 10 days in the fridge or six months in the freezer.
+- This will keep for up to 10 days in the fridge or 6 months in the freezer.